daneyul/chuseok/src/pages/Tradition/index.md

 <h2 class="blog-header--2">Did you know?</h2>
 <p>
 The celebration of Chuseok in modern times is breaking away from tradition.
-The table set-up doesn’t matter too much.
-People are starting to take vacations instead of going back to their parents homes.
+For example, the table set-up doesn’t matter too much these days and people are going on vacations instead of going back to their parents homes.
 </p>